raine/ytdlwatch/README.md

    ([screenshot](https://user-images.githubusercontent.com/11027/162623093-046a8400-8438-4261-b2c5-e4517dc28be7.png)).
    Needed so that the program only ever has to read the first page of playlist's items, and API quota does not have to be used for deleting videos.

+   Could the personal "Watch later" playlist be used?
+Unfortunately not, since it's not available through the official API.

 3. Run `ytdlwatch` with the environment variables listed below set up.